Puzhal: Geography

-Pullhal Lake
+Puzhal Lake

-Pullhal aeri, or Pullhal lake, also known as the Red Hills Lake, is located in Ponneri Taluk of Thiruvallur district, Tamil Nadu, India.
+Puzhal aeri, or Puzhal lake, also known as the Red Hills Lake, is located in Ponneri Taluk of Thiruvallur district, Tamil Nadu, India.
 It is one of the two rain-fed reservoirs from where water is drawn for supply to Chennai City, the other one being the Chembarambakkam Lake / Porur Lake.

 Demographics

 As of 2001 India census, Pullhal had a population of 20,297.
 Males constitute 49% of the population and females 51%.
 Pullhal has an average literacy rate of 76%, higher than the national average of 59.5%; male literacy is 84%, and female literacy is 68%.
 In Pullhal, 14% of the population is under 6 years of age.
 Pullhal is now in Chennai District.
 Major to supply water to Chennai people.

-Pullhal Camp or Srilankan Refugee camp
+Puzhal Camp or Srilankan Refugee camp

-Pullhal camp is one of the Sri Lankan refugee camps out of 115 camps were found in Tamil Nadu.
+Puzhal camp is one of the Sri Lankan refugee camps out of 115 camps were found in Tamil Nadu.
 According to Indian census Thiruvallur districts has second highest Sri Lankan refugee population.
 It has 1,646 households with a total of 5,387 refugees.
 Particularly Pullhal camp has second highest refugee population in Thiruvallur district.
 It accounts for 408 households with a refugee population of 1,283.
-That is why Pullhal Town is also expressed as Camp.
+That is why Puzhal Town is also expressed as Camp.